 The extravaganza was open to the public and a culmination of the INSPIRED: Art at Work Project, funded in part by an Arts in Society grant.
 Both visiting and local artists were brought together to create socially engaged projects and generate conversation, connection and action.

 Thank you to Deirdre Morrison for sharing the following reflections on the event, highlighting the impact of the participating artists.

-By working closely with scientists, and policy-makers, and five local partner organizations, Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition, local, national and international artists created socially-engaged works that explored and addressed selected environmental, cultural, social, and economic issues.
-Addressing these complex and challenging issues is vital to preserving the natural world, the quality of life and sense of place in North Fork Valley of western Colorado.
+Elsewhere Studios created INSPIRED: Art at Work Project began by working closely with scientists, and policy-makers, and five local partner organizations, Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition, local, national and international artists created socially-engaged works that explored and addressed selected environmental, cultural, social, and economic issues.
+The tagline for the project sums up the goals, “Action for prosperity, protection and perseverance”; by working together, we can better address the range of complex and challenging issues that are most vital to preserving the natural world, the quality of life and sense of place in North Fork Valley of western Colorado.

 Bridging Divides, Opening Conversations